stfc/PSyclone/tutorial/training/users/lfric/README.md

     please check your script

 This error should be reported to the developers of the optimisation script.

+Optional task: When you use the `./omp_colour_transformation.py` transformation, you will get the following loop structure:

+    DO colour=loop0_start,loop0_stop
+       !$omp parallel do default(shared), private(cell), schedule(static)
+        DO cell=loop1_start,last_halo_cell_all_colours(colour,1)
+           !
+           CALL summation_w0_to_w0_code(nlayers, field_3_proxy%data, field_0_proxy%data, ndf_w0, undf_w0, &
+&map_w0(:,cmap(colour,cell)))
+       END DO
+       !$omp end parallel do
+    END DO

+The assignment of start index for each column to the 3x3 domain looks like this (inner cells will come first in the internal data structure used for a region, followed by the cells that might share data with a neighbouring process, so this why the first index 1 is in the middle):

+     6  11  16
+    21   1  26
+    31  36  41

+While the output might vary from run to run (e.g. assignment of thread id to column), here a sample output.
+To make the colouring more obvious, there are comment lines added to indicate where the colouring starts

+    ! colour 1 - only the central column, it shares a vertex with all other columns Kernel executed by thread            0  of            4  using indices            1  -            5

+    ! colour 2 - the columns to the left and right of the central column.
+They don't have any shared vertex !
+But note that they do share a vertex with columns starting at 11 and 36 Kernel executed by thread            0  of            4  using indices           21  -           25 Kernel executed by thread            1  of            4  using indices           26  -           30

+    ! colour 3 - the columns to the top and bottom of the central column can be done in parallel Kernel executed by thread            1  of            4  using indices           36  -           40 Kernel executed by thread            0  of            4  using indices           11  -           15

+    ! colour 4 - the remaining four corner columns do not have any overlap and can all be executed !            in parallel
+    Kernel executed by thread            1  of            4  using indices           16  -           20
+    Kernel executed by thread            0  of            4  using indices            6  -           10
+    Kernel executed by thread            2  of            4  using indices           31  -           35
+    Kernel executed by thread            3  of            4  using indices           41  -           45

+It can be useful to manually modify the PSy-layer `main_alg_psy.f90` and add a print statement, e.g.:

+    DO colour=loop0_start,loop0_stop
+       print *,"colour ", colour
+       !$omp parallel do default(shared), private(cell), schedule(static)

 ## Explanation for Incorrect Naming Scheme